hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_prose/817_four_paths_of_yoga.md

 Karma-Yogi is "not I, but Thou", and no amount of self-sacrifice is too much for him.
 But he does this without any desire to go to heaven, or gain name or fame or any other benefit in this world.
-Although the explanation and rationale of this unselfish work is only in Jnâna-Yoga, yet the natural divinity of man makes him love all sacrifice simply for the good of others, without any ulterior motive, whatever his creed or opinion.
+Although the explanation and rationale of this unselfish work is only in Jnāna-Yoga, yet the natural divinity of man makes him love all sacrifice simply for the good of others, without any ulterior motive, whatever his creed or opinion.
 Again, with many the bondage of wealth is very great; and